 As I walked back down the hill I thought about returning for the icon-carrying procession.
 It must surely be a magnificent sight, although perhaps not quite as peaceful as my visit!

 A World Heritage Nomination

-At the beginning of 2020 Bologna’s porticos, including the Portico di San Luca, were nominated to be a UNESCO World Heritage Site.
+At the beginning of 2020 Bologna’s porticos, including the Portico di San Luca, were nominated as an addition to the list of UNESCO World Heritage Sites in Emilia-Romagna.
 Although many European cities have extensive arcades, the nomination was a recognition of the number, age and historical significance of the structures in Bologna.
-A decision is expected in 2021.
+A decision is still outstanding.